-At the eighth generation of the base-population 1 (referred to as G0 hereafter), the selection experiment on body mass was initiated.
-Two days after emergence, 700 females were weighed, and 14 experimental lines (i.e. subpopulations) were established as follows.
+At the eighth generation of base population 1 (referred to as G0 hereafter), the selection experiment on female body mass was initiated.
+Selection on body mass was carried out in females only, because only female H. axyridis evolved larger size during the course of worldwide invasion.
+Two days after emergence, 700 females were weighed, and 14 experimental lines were established as follows (Supplementary figure 2A).
 Four control lines were founded by randomly sampling 50 females across the entire body mass distribution for each line.
-Five light lines were founded by randomly sampling 50 females from the 50% lower part of the body mass distribution for each line.
+Five light lines were founded by randomly sampling 50 females from the 50% lower part of the female body mass distribution for each line.
 Five heavy lines were founded by randomly sampling 50 females from the 50% higher part of the body mass distribution for each line.
-Each of the 14 experimental lines was supplemented with 50 males randomly chosen from the base-population 1.
-Once founded, all lines were maintained independently for the rest of the experimental selection (i.e. there was no gene-flow between lines).
-For each subsequent generation, 200 females were weighed two days after emergence for each line and 50 females were chosen as follows to initiate the next generation: (i) for the control lines, 50 random females were chosen, (ii) for the light lines, the 25% lighter females were selected, and (iii) for the heavy lines, the 25% heavier females were selected.
-For each line, 10 days after emergence, 50 males were randomly chosen and added to the 50 chosen females.
+Each of the 14 experimental lines was supplemented with 50 males randomly chosen from base population 1.
+Once founded, all lines were maintained independently for the rest of the experimental selection (there was no gene flow between lines; Supplementary figure 2B).
+For each subsequent generation, 200 females were weighed two days after emergence for each line and 50 females were chosen to initiate the next generation.
+For the control lines, 50 random females were chosen, for the light lines, 50 females were chosen from the lightest quartile, and for the heavy lines, 50 females were chosen from the heaviest quartile.
+For each line, 10 days after emergence, 50 males were randomly chosen from the relevant line and added to the 50 females.
 Fourteen days after emergence, >70 clutches per line were collected to establish the next generation.
-After hatching, a minimum of 33 boxes per line, each containing 12 larvae (i.e., minimum n = 396 individuals per line), was reared and fed by adding E. kuhnellia eggs ad libitum twice a week until emergence of adult individuals.
+While mating and egg-laying were carried out in a single arena per line containing all individuals, we are confident that most individuals of both sexes contributed to next generation because (i) number of collected clutches was generally very high (>200 clutches), (ii) repeated mating was confirmed visually to occur all four days.
+Collected clutches were distributed into several dozens of small boxes per line (diameter = 55mm; 2 clutches per box), to ensure a balanced contribution of all clutches to the next generation.
+After hatching, a minimum of 33 boxes per line, each containing 12 larvae from a single hatching box (i.e., minimum n = 396 individuals per line), was reared and fed by adding E. kuhnellia eggs ad libitum twice a week until emergence of adult individuals.
+The use of small boxes with a low density of larvae enabled us to limit cannibalism, which otherwise is common in this species (Tayeh et al. 2014) and to prevent an unbalanced contribution of clutches to the next generation.
 This selection scheme was continued for eight generations.

 Directional selection on the age at first reproduction of females